rainerpm/CSAssignmentChecker/README.md

 ### Overview

 The **CSAssignmentChecker.py** program verifies python or java assignments submitted by students.
 This program does basic verification by simply running the submitted student's .py or .java program and comparing the program's output to a teacher provided "gold" output file.
 If the two don't match, the program shows the highlighted differences.
-More advanced verification is possible in JAVA by enabling a student to submit a single .java file or multiple .java files (in a .zip file) which can then verified by a teacher provided Tester program.
+More advanced verification is possible in JAVA by enabling a student to submit a single .java file or multiple .java files (in a .zip file) which can then verified by a teacher provided Checker and/or Tester program.

 ### Required Python packages
   * pip install pyperclip